Responsibleuk/the-circle/README.md

 - __Footer__

-You are not able to click join
+ - You are not able to click join unless you enter your email address.

 ### Validator Testing